What Is PSA Software? And Why You Need One?

 Delivery

 When you are ready to send, double-check that you have the right contact to send it to so that the delivery won’t be delayed because of the bills bouncing from desk to desk.
 Preferably it should be sent electronically straight to the receiver’s program.
 Further, send out your invoice as soon as possible when the project is completed, or the product is delivered.
 The quicker you send it, the quicker you will get paid!
-For this reason, we strongly suggest that you use an automated payment tracking system.

 Due dates and reminders